jswigart/omni-bot/README.md

 If you wish to be a contributor to the bot, at either the software level or the documentation level, please let me know.
 It would be much appreciated.

+In particular if you are willing to help us re-build the documentation of Omni-bot on the web here please reach out.

 # omni-bot
 Omni-bot is a first person shooter bot frameworkfor AI controlled multiplayer opponents in several popular FPS games and engines